UHBiocomputation/UH-biocomputation-web/content/pages/08-SOP-nonadmins.rst

     $ sudo dnf install python-pelican #On Fedora
     $ sudo apt-get install pelican #On Ubuntu variants

-If it isn't available on your platform, it can be installed using the pip utility:
+If it isn't available on one's platform, it can be installed using the pip utility:

 .. code:: bash